Richard III (1912 film)

-Richard III (also known as The Life and Death of King Richard III) is a 1912 silent film adaptation of William Shakespeare's play, co-directed by French filmmaker André Calmettes and American playwright James Keane, and starring Frederick Warde as the title character.
-The 55-minute film, an international co-production of France and the United States, was produced by Film d'Art and released through the independent states rights film distribution system.
+Richard III (also known as The Life and Death of King Richard III) is a 1912 silent film adaptation of William Shakespeare's play, co-directed by André Calmettes and American playwright James Keane, and starring Frederick Warde as the title character.
+The 55-minute film, was produced by Richard III Film Co.
+Inc. and Shakespeare Film Co.

 Richard III was adapted from Shakespeare's original and Colley Cibber's 1699 adaptation of the same name.
 The film was written by Keane, who also appears as Richmond.
 Filming took place around Westchester, New York and City Island Long Island Sound.